 There are a few trail heads near the Visitor Center, and trails within the park are as short as a half mile and as long as almost 10.
 Many connect, so you can extend your hike and explore different areas.
 Our jaunt along the Laurel Loop Trail took us through the woods, which were vibrant with fall colors at the time, and along the Quantico Creek.
 Owen pointed out some of the spots he visited on his school trip, like a beaver dam and small waterfall, and we had a picnic lunch by the water.

 Then we hopped onto another trail that took us deeper into the woods, and eventually to small cemetery.
-We learned that there over 40 family cemeteries in the park, mostly from the late 19th and early 20th century, but some even earlier.
+We learned that there over 40 family cemeteries in the park, mostly from the late 19th and early 20th centuries, but some even earlier.
 It’s important to respect these sites and also illegal to alter them in any way.
 You can read about a couple of them here.

 While we didn’t see much wildlife besides birds, squirrels, and fish, plenty do live there.
 Deer, beavers, and black bears (!) are some of the other mammals you might encounter.
 And sightings of snakes, turtles, and frogs are pretty common.